 Ms. Momen earned a Bachelor of Arts in Government and International Relations from George Mason University, graduating magna cum laude, and received her J.D. from Antonin Scalia Law School (formerly George Mason University School of Law) in 2013.

-Marlena F. Ewald is an Associate with FH+H. Ms. Ewald represents, advises, and counsels companies and individuals in a wide variety of matters including government contracting, sensitive government inquiries, internal investigations, corporate transactions, export and other regulatory compliance matters.
+Marlena F. Ewald is a Senior Associate with FH+H. Ms. Ewald represents, advises, and counsels companies and individuals in a wide variety of matters including government contracting, commercial contracting, sensitive government inquiries, internal investigations, corporate transactions, and employment matters.

 Ms. Ewald has had first-hand experience working as in-house counsel at a government contractor company that provided financial management technology services to various government agencies.
-Ms. Ewald has experience with compliance, internal investigations, government contracting, contracts, subcontracts, licensing, settlement agreements, asset sales, and bankruptcy.
+Ms. Ewald has experience with commercial contracts, government contracts, subcontracts, teaming agreements, consulting agreements, licensing, settlement agreements, separation agreements, employment agreements, asset sales, novations, and corporate formation and transactional work.

 Rachel Leahey is an Associate with FH+H. Ms. Leahey represents, advises, and counsels companies in government contracting matters.